-The bottom roughness is specified with either a Manning's roughness coefficient n, Nikuradse roughness height k_s , or bed friction coefficient c_b .
+The bottom roughness is specified with either a Manning's roughness coefficient, roughness height (Nikuradse bed roughness), or bed friction coefficient.
 It is important to note that the roughness value is held constant throughout the simulation and is not changed according to bed composition and bed forms.
+It is also independent of the bed roughness calculation used for various sediment transport formula, since different formulas use different methods for computing the bed shear stresses.

-The bed friction coefficient c_b is related to the Manning's roughness coefficient n by (Graf and Altinakar 1998)
+The bed friction coefficient, c_b , is related to the Manning's roughness coefficient n by

-$$c_b = gn^2 h^{-1/3} (2-10)$$
+$$c_h = g n^2 h^{-1/3} \tag{2-5}$$